What Guitar Pick Should I Use?

 Reasons You Should Use a Guitar Pick

-That said, using a guitar pick offers several advantages worth considering.
+Using a guitar pick offers several advantages worth considering.
+These include:

 Faster Playing Speed